This post contains affiliate links.

 The most surprising thing for both of us is how much we needed to treat house sitting as a business with us as a service provider and the homeowners as clients.

 10. What has been your favorite house sitting experience so far?
-Would you recommend it to others that are interested?
+Do you recommend it?

 It may sound a bit like a cop out, but it would be impossible to pick one favorite experience as they are all memorable for different reasons.

 The Ireland house-sit was exhilarating because it was our first sit and everything was brand new.
 Despite us not really having a clue what we were doing, the homeowner is willing to let us watch her pets again later on this year.

 In France we took part in their Carnivale celebration where we were the first Americans anyone could remember being in attendance.